reedspool/reeds-website-custom-jsx-mdx-static-site-generator-experiment/README.md

 ### `npm run dev:serve`

-Run a web server on the output of compilation
+Run a web server on the output of compilation.